Isle of Man: Food

 In the past, the basic national dish of the island was spuds and herrin, boiled potatoes and herring.
 This plain dish was supported by the subsistence farmers of the island, who for centuries crofted the land and fished the sea.
-Chips, cheese and gravy, a dish similar to poutine, is found in most of the island's fast-food outlets.
+A more recent claimant for the title of national dish is the ubiquitous chips, cheese and gravy, which is found in most of the island's fast-food outlets.
 It consists of thick-cut chips, covered in shredded Cheddar cheese and topped with a thick gravy.
 However, as of the Isle of Man Food & Drink Festival 2018, queen scallops (queenies) have been crowned the Manx national dish with many restaurants, hotels and pubs serving local wild queen scallops.

 Seafood has traditionally accounted for a large proportion of the local diet.
 Although commercial fishing has declined in recent years, local delicacies include Manx kippers (smoked herrings) which are produced by the smokeries in Peel on the west coast of the island, albeit mainly from North Sea herring these days.
 The smokeries also produce other specialities including smoked salmon and bacon.

 Crab, lobster and scallops are commercially fished; further, the queen scallop is regarded as a particular delicacy, with a light, sweet flavour.
 Cod, ling and mackerel are often angled for the table, and freshwater trout and salmon can be taken from the local rivers and lakes, supported by the government fish hatchery at Cornaa on the east coast.

 Cattle, sheep, pigs and poultry are all commercially farmed; Manx lamb from the hill farms is a popular dish.
 The Loaghtan, the indigenous breed of Manx sheep, has a rich, dark meat that has found favour with chefs, featuring in dishes on the BBC's MasterChef series.

 Manx cheese has also found some success, featuring smoked and herb-flavoured varieties, and is stocked by many of the UK's supermarket chains.
 Manx cheese took bronze medals in the 2005 British Cheese Awards and sold 578 tonnes over the year.
 Manx cheddar has been exported to Canada where it is available in some supermarkets.

 Beer is brewed on a commercial scale by Okells Brewery, which was established in 1850 and is the island's largest brewer.
 Other breweries include Bushy's Brewery, Hooded Ram, Odin, Radical Brewing, Noa Brewhouse and Kaneens Brewery.
-The Isle of Man's Pure Beer Act of 1874, which resembles the German Reinheitsgebot, is still in effect: under this Act, brewers may only use water, malt, sugar and hops in their brews.
+The Isle of Man's Brewers' Act 1874, which resembles the German Reinheitsgebot, is still in effect: under this Act, brewers may only use water, malt, sugar and hops in their brews.